MicrosoftDocs/learn/learn-pr/azure/control-network-traffic-flow-with-routes/includes/4-network-virtual-appliances.md

 ## Network virtual appliances in a highly available architecture

 By routing traffic through an NVA, it becomes a critical piece of your infrastructure.
 Any failures will directly impact the ability of your services to communicate, so it's important to include a highly available architecture in your NVA deployment.
 There are several methods of achieving high availability when using NVAs.
-You can find more information about using NVAs in highly available scenarios at [Deploy highly available network virtual appliances](https://docs.microsoft.com/azure/architecture/reference-architectures/dmz/nva-ha)
+You can find more information about using NVAs in highly available scenarios in the *Learn more* section at the end of this module.